ScanEx/Leaflet-IconLayers/README.md

             iconClass: 'sat-layer-icon' // if we want use sprite }
     ], {
-        sprite: 'img/sprite.png', // allows to use iconClass property
         position: 'bottomleft', // one of expanding directions depends on this
         behavior: 'previous', // may be 'previous', 'expanded' or 'first'
         expand: 'horizontal', // or 'vertical'